sagefy/sagefy/gh-pages/data_structure.md

 - The unit goal should be described to the learner at the beginning.
 - The current goal must be available to the learner at all times.
 - Can establish prerequisite units.
 (Keep it very specific.)
+- A unit may also represent an **integration** of other units.
+In this case, a prerequisite tree would automatically form.
+- A unit can be associated with a large number of cards.

 Sets
 ----

 A set is a collection of units and other sets.

-A set describes a course of units that meets a larger objective, such as knowing the basics of American Sign Language or Japanese Art History.
+Sets can vary greatly in scale.
+For example, a small statistics set may cover central tendency, while a larger statistics set may cover descriptive statistics, while a very large set may cover a full statistics course series.

 A graph is automatically formed based on the units and sets specified.
 Any chaining units or sets or necessary learner prerequisites would be automatically included.

 ### Set Categories

-Set categories would need to be community-defined.
+- Set categories would need to be community-defined.

 ### Set Requirements

 - A set must contain at least one unit or set.
+- A set must have a name and a body (description).

 ### Set Guidelines

 - Most sets should be described as either a collection of "base" units or a collection of sets.
+- Sets, unlike cards and units, cannot have prerequisites.
+Those are automated computed.